-Although you are not an employee of the company you should still be given adequate time off for attending job interviews during the placement, to visit your local Social Welfare office/Intreo Centre and Employment Services office in order to facilitate your job seeking activities.
-If any issues arise in relation to seeking time off to do this please contact the INOU on (01) 856 0088 for more information.
+Although you are not an employee of the company you should still be given adequate time off for attending job interviews during the placement, to visit your local Social Welfare office/Intreo Centre and Employment Services office.

 JobBridge - References

 When you are finished the internship the Host Organisation must supply you with a reference that will detail the professional development/learning outcomes and experience you have acquired over the course of the placement.